gopi-trip/100-days-of-code/log.md

 **Thoughts**: I realized I was not making any progress over this past week because of a wedding, so I decided to restart my sheet formatter project.
 I did not understand anything after some evalFormula function in the project, so it was just a race to complete the project.

+### Day 23: July 17, 2024
+**Today's Progress**: Completed the US Phone number validator project

+**Thoughts**: Understood the regex.
+I provided the base foundations and just copied the regex required.
+I tried it first myself and could not figure it out so chat-gpted it and done!